hackle/blogger/src/raw/serialize-like-javascript.md

 user.Age = user.Age + 1;
 ```

-* before posting it to the API, we need to serialize the modified `user` to a string.
+* when putting the changes made to `user` to the API, we cannot send the `User` object directly because a typical `httpClient` requires a `string` as payload.
+So we need to serialize the modified `user` to a string.

 ```csharp
 var payload = Serialize<User>(user);